 A second log from the Pioneer Fire (2016) was added to the Smokejumper Park in Idaho City.
 The rings indicate that it was a seedling in the 1700s.
-Photo by Eileen Capson

 During the intermission, an actor with adoring fans.

 GVFPD FIRE CHIEF MEMORIAL